 If a peel is poorly managed or your skin is scar-prone, scarring can result, which is why it’s critical to use a trusted dermatologist with a lot of experience in these procedures.
 Don’t let an amateur near your face.
 Cold sores may become more active for a period after a chemical peel, since the immune system is intrinsically involved in any trauma to the skin.

 Chemical peels were at one point in history the most-performed cosmetic procedure.
 They fell out of fashion, but now are back in as a relatively quick way to get a beautiful complexion without spending a fortune.
 In some cases, they are better than other options, like laser.

-Lasers became the ‘new’ way to do resurfacing, but they’re expensive – as soon as your dermatologist brings out the laser, the price goes up.
+Lasers became the ‘new’ way to do resurfacing and they still are but chemical peels can be a more cost-effective option.
 The benefits of chemical peels are numerous, since the top layer of skin is removed, taking with it slight scarring, pigmentation and fine lines.
 This works on all types and tones.
-Yes, the recovery time is longer than with lasers, but the first treatment provides excellent results compared to others’ first times.
+Often combining peels with lasers in an annual treatment plan can certainly bring about a beneficial skin outcome.

 New versions of the chemical peel substances are improvements too – glycolic acid peels, for example, have been vastly improved since the days that they would leave you raw and in pain.
 Now, peels can cause changes, instead of just peeling it off, including promoting collagen production and reducing lines or actually sticking around in your pores to keep acne at bay.